ldrick/trade-indicators/docs/index.md

 For convenience use, it provides the possibility to unwrap to Promise, still enforcing an Error-Handling.

 Besides that the maximum possible precision of results shall be delivered. \
 JavaScript Ecosystem uses `Number`, which has some unprecise effects.
-To mitigate these, `trade-indicators` uses big.js.
+To mitigate these, `trade-indicators` uses big.js internally.